aiplanethub/getting-started-with-r-programming-for-data-science/basic-arithmetic-operation-in-r/982-Create & Work With Vectors and Matrices in R.md

 ## Creating Sequence in R

-* We can generate sequence of numbers in R as shown below:
+* We can generate a sequence of numbers in R as shown below: